Skip to content

 }

-With the system prompt ready, we can instantiate an api client for Claude.
+5. With the system prompt ready, instantiate an API client for Claude.

 ANTHROPIC_API_KEY = os.getenv("ANTHROPIC_API_KEY")